Maximum SSS Maternity Benefit Calculator 2026

 Qualifying Period: -

-Fill in the months that already happened (posted contributions).
+Fill in the months that already happened and were or can be considered as posted contributions.
 Future months will be shown only after you click Calculate Max Plan.

 Planner months ahead: these are future months inside your qualifying period.
-The planner can suggest what to pay here to qualify (minimum 3 contributions) and to maximize your benefit.
+The planner can suggest what to pay here to qualify for maternity benefit and, if still possible, improve your estimated result toward the maximum.

 Important: SSS maternity benefit requires at least 3 monthly contributions within the qualifying period.
 This planner will show ₱0 if you cannot reach 3 contributions before the qualifying cutoff.